citp/privacy-policy-historical/b/bl/blm/blm.gov.md

 USA.gov provides [instructions](http://www.usa.gov/optout_instructions.shtml) for "opting-out" of web measurement and customization technologies, through [disabling cookies on your web browser](http://www.usa.gov/optout_instructions.shtml).

-#### Providing Information to Third Parties
+### Providing Information to Third Parties

 DOI may share information with private organizations as part of a service that provides DOI users with increased capabilities or functionality on the site.

-AddThis: The "Share" function on some DOI sites is provided by a third party, AddThis.
+AddThis: The "Share" function on some DOI sites (not DOI.gov) is provided by a third party, AddThis.
 The service provider uses cookies and collects information on visitors who use this feature to share DOI content on their Facebook pages, Twitter feeds or other social media or social networking sites.
 As noted in their [privacy policy](http://www.addthis.com/privacy), AddThis uses this information for its own business purposes, including marketing the information to other parties.
 AddThis does not collect information from users who do not use the feature.

 Google Analytics: "Like many services, Google Analytics uses … [cookies](http://www.google.com/intl/en/privacy_faq.html#toc-terms-cookie) to track visitor interactions.
 These cookies are used to store information, such as what time the current visit occurred, whether the visitor has been to the site before, and what site referred the visitor to the web page.
 Browsers do not share … cookies across domains" (from the [Google Analytics privacy overview](http://www.google.com/intl/en/analytics/privacyoverview.html)).
 The Department of the Interior does not collect personally identifiable information from these third-party tools, nor provide them with additional PII.
 We use IP masking in order to share only a portion of the IP address for geolocation.
 In addition, Google provides an [Opt-out Browser Add-on](http://tools.google.com/dlpage/gaoptout?hl=en) "to indicate that information about the website visit should not be sent to Google Analytics."
 DOI does not endorse and makes no representation about the effectiveness of the Google Analytics Opt-out Browser Add-on.